matrix-org/matrix-spec-proposals/proposals/2326-label-based-filtering.md

 ### Encrypted rooms

-In encrypted rooms, the `m.label` field of `m.room.encrypted` events contains, for each label of the event that's being encrypted, a SHA256 hash of a contatenation of the text label and the ID of the room the event is being sent to, i.e. `hash = SHA256(label_text + room_id)`.
+In encrypted rooms, the `m.label` field of `m.room.encrypted` events contains, for each label of the event that's being encrypted, a SHA256 hash of the concatenation of the text label and the ID of the room the event is being sent to, i.e. `hash = SHA256(label_text + room_id)`.

 The reason behind using a hash built from the text label and the ID of the room